michaellinch/Natural_Language_Processing/README.md

 - Stemming
 - Lemmatization

-This process standardizes the text and improves the quality of downstream NLP tasks.
+These preprocessing steps reduce noise and improve the performance of downstream NLP models.

 ---